Machine Learning Force Fields: Best practices and Pitfalls

 \paragraph{Practicability} On the spectrum of quantum chemistry methods, ML-FFs fit into the niche between highly efficient conventional FFs\cite{monticelli2013force} and accurate, but computationally expensive \textit{ab initio} methods.\cite{friesner2005ab} Efficiency-wise, they are still inferior to classical FFs, because their functional forms are considerably more complex and thus more expensive to evaluate.
 Even the fastest ML-FFs are still one to three orders of magnitude slower\cite{chmiela2019,brickel2019reactive,sauceda2020molecular}.
 On the other end, ML-FFs are lower bounded by the accuracy of the reference data used for training, which means that the underlying \textit{ab initio} method will always be at least equally accurate.
 In practical terms, this means that in order to be useful, ML-FFs need to offer time savings over directly running \textit{ab initio} calculations and an improved accuracy compared to conventional FFs.
-For this purpose, the full procedure of data generation, training and inference must be taken into account, as opposed to just regarding inference speed, which will almost certainly be much quicker than \textit{ab initio} methods.
+For this purpose, the full procedure of data generation, training and inference must be taken into account, as opposed to just regarding inference speed, which will be much quicker than \textit{ab initio} methods.
 While this consideration sounds trivial at first, it is still advisable to think about whether constructing an ML-FF really is economical.
 For example, if the goal is to run just a single short MD trajectory, the question is how much data is necessary for the model to reach the required accuracy.
 Some models may require several thousands of training points to produce accurate enough predictions, even for fairly small molecules.
 Then, when factoring in the overall time required for going through the process of creating the ML model, testing it, and running the MD simulation, it might be more efficient to simply run an \textit{ab initio} MD simulation in the first place.
+Further, not every ML method is equally applicable or appropriate for all systems due to methodical and/or conceptual constraints.
+Such limitations are discussed in greater detail in Section~\ref{subsec:choosing_an_appropriate_ml_method}.

 \paragraph{Multireference effects} Many \textit{ab initio} methods use a single Slater determinant to express the wave function of a system.
 The problem with this approach is that different determinants may be dominant in different regions of the PES, leading to a poor description of the wave function if the wrong determinant is chosen.
 Especially when many calculations are performed for various strongly distorted geometries, for example when a reaction is studied and bonds need to be broken, it may happen that the solution ``jumps'' discontinuously from one electronic state to another, leading to inconsistent reference data.
 When an ML model is trained on such a data set, it will try to find a compromise between the inconsistencies and its performance typically be unsatisfying.
 It is therefore advisable to check for possible multireference effects prior to generating data and, if necessary, switch to a multireference method (for a comprehensive review on multireference methods, see Ref.~\citenum{szalay2012multiconfiguration}).